hannahxsong/PantryPal/DESIGN.md

 ## API Integration

 The app makes HTTP requests to the Spoonacular API using Python's `requests` library.
-I learned about API integration from CS50's finance problem set and applied similar patterns here.

 The main endpoints I use are:
 - `findByIngredients`: For OR searches and fallback recommendations